UM-KevinHe/surtvep/README.md

 # surtvep

+`surtvep` is an R package for fitting Cox non-proportional hazards models with time-varying coefficients.
+Both unpenalized procedures (Newton and proximal Newton) and penalized procedures (P-splines and smoothing splines) are included using B-spline basis functions for estimating time-varying coefficients.
-``surtvep" is an R package for fitting penalized Newton's method for the time-varying effects model using mAIC, TIC and GIC as information criteria, in particular we span the parameters using B-spline basis functions.
-Utilities for carrying out post-estimation visualization, summarization, and inference are also provided.
+For penalized procedures, cross-validations, mAIC, TIC or GIC are implemented to select tuning parameters.
+Utilities for carrying out post-estimation visualization, summarization, point-wise confidence interval and hypothesis testing are also provided.

 # Introduction